luiz158/spring-vs-ejb-vs-cdi-benchmark/README.md

 ## The simple JMH-based benchmark of Spring MVC vs EJB vs CDI RESTful web-service implementations

-A very popular delusion in the Java world is **Spring Framework** provides better performance than good old **Enterprise Java Beans**.
+A very popular delusion in the Java world is the **Spring Framework** provides better performance than good old **Enterprise Java Beans**.
 The best approach to compare technologies is just to get a benchmark.
 This repository contains three implementations of the same simple
 RESTful web-service based on **Spring MVC**, **EJB** and **CDI**, respectively.
 The service design is the following: resource providers are injected into a "service" class and the "service" is injected into a controller.
 This is the usual design of an enterprise application: data-access objects are injected into services and the services are injected into facades or controllers.
 Different technologies are used for *Dependency Injection* as well as *RESTfulization*.

 The service just returns a string built by some letters and current time concatination:

 ![Services return the following result](http://1.bp.blogspot.com/-2ZHUvA7OSoo/Vn1t0F9m9yI/AAAAAAAADtk/6SWbm_pKXCQ/s1600/service-result.png)